mage2tv/topics/readme.md

 ## Voting for topics

-You can vote for topics by adding :+1:, :hooray: or :heart: reactions to the issue.
+You can vote for topics by adding :+1:, :tada: or :heart: reactions to the issue.

 ## Suggesting new topics